 - vaginal process male dog

-- time of testicular descent in domestic animal
+- timing of testicular descent in farm animals

 - Time for the descent of testes in different animal species